-Prerequisites: ACCT 3202 and ACCT 3400, each with a grade of "C" or better.
-An introduction to the concepts and techniques used by the independent accountant in the audit of financial statements within the framework of generally accepted accounting principles and generally accepted auditing standards.
-Emphasis is placed on professional standards and ethics, risk assessment, the collection and evaluation of audit evidence, and on audit preparation.
+Prerequisite: ACCT 3202 with a grade of "C" or better.
+An introduction to the concepts and techniques used by the independent accountant in the audit of financial statements.

 ACCT 4980 Accounting Internship

 Prerequisite: Faculty approval.
 Graded "Satisfactory" or "Unsatisfactory."
 The application of academic accounting skills and values in an employment situation.
 A research project, approved by a faculty member and the employer, is required.
 May be taken more than once with Department Head approval.